tmpfs/mxl/README.md

  help                       Show help for commands.

 Options:
- -c, --directory=[dir]      Working directory used for tmux process.
+ -c, --directory=[dir ...]
+Working directory used for tmux process.
  -p, --pattern=[ptn ...]
 Filter files by regexp pattern(s).
  -a, --all                  Match all configuration files.
  -n, --noop                 Print matched files, do not call source-file.